Variable vs. fixed interest rates: What’s the difference?

 Can a fixed interest rate change?

-It might be rare to find a fixed-rate credit card these days.
-But the Office of the Comptroller of the Currency provides a few guidelines.
-It says, “The bank generally cannot change your rate during the first year after the account was opened.”
+With a fixed APR, your rate could change under certain circumstances—like if you miss a payment.
+And if the card issuer changes your interest rate, they typically must notify you first.
+The Office of the Comptroller of the Currency (OCC) provides a few guidelines, saying, “The bank generally cannot change your rate during the first year after the account was opened.”
 After that, it must provide written notice 45 days before any change is made.

 Fixed vs. variable interest rate FAQ